- This page contains affiliate links. Purchases made through them may earn us a small fee.

 Big Bend National Park is isolated in the extreme.
 From Fort Stockton, it is a drive of more than two hours and 125 miles via US-385 south.
 The nearest major city is El Paso, more than five hours and 300 miles away via I-10 east, US-90 south, and US-385 south.

 Below you will find a list of airports most convenient for a trip to Big Bend, listed in order of distance.
-For each airport we give useful links for further information on the airport, as well as flight and rental car bookings.
-These links already have the destination airport selected for your convenience.
+For each airport we provide direct links to browse available flights and cars.
 For price searches, simply enter your origin and dates.

 Located in Midland, Texas, 196 miles by car to Big Bend

 Located in El Paso, Texas, 288 miles by car to Big Bend

 San Antonio International Airport (SAT)